At Coca-Cola Amatil, protecting the health and safety of our people and those we work with will always be our overriding priority.

 The pandemic declaration by the World Health Organisation does not change the comprehensive approach already in place to ensure we continue to keep our people healthy and safe, keep producing world-class beverages and keep serving the needs of our customers.
 We continue to adjust and respond across all of our geographies - adapting our work rhythms and operations in an effort to focus on business continuity during this challenging time.

-Working closely with our suppliers and our brand and service partners, we are implementing detailed Business Continuity Plans to ensure that, in each of our countries of operation, our local teams are managing the impacts of the pandemic in a pragmatic and considered way to help minimise the impact of the virus on our own people and operations, as well as the people and businesses that we partner with and serve.
+Working closely with our suppliers and our brand and service partners, we have detailed Business Continuity Plans in place to ensure that, in each of our countries of operation, our local teams are managing the impacts of the pandemic in a pragmatic and considered way to help minimise the impact of the virus on our own people and operations, as well as the people and businesses that we partner with and serve.

 We have plans in place for each of our facilities to ensure continued operations where we can, while also taking all necessary steps to keep our teams healthy.
 We remain alert and are responding to all in-country government directives as these can and do impact our operations and workforce.